 Financial assets classified and measured at amortized cost are those assets that are held within a business model whose objective is to hold financial assets in order to collect contractual cash flows, and the contractual terms of the financial asset give rise to cash flows that are SPPI.
 Financial assets classified at amortized cost are measured using the effective interest method.
+The Company's financial asset classified as amortized costs includes cash and cash equivalents.

-Fair value through other comprehensive income ("FVTOCI")
+• Fair value through other comprehensive income ("FVTOCI")